endlos99/xdt99/doc/MANUAL.md

  * [`xvm99`](#xvm99), a volume manager for nanoPEB/CF7+ Compact Flash cards.

-All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and MacOS.
+All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and macOS.

 Additionally, xdt99 provides TI-specific editor support for some freely available development environments: